Architecture

 Important: projections are local

 Projections only see envelopes sent through this session helper instance.
 If multiple SDK instances participate in the same session, each has its own partial view.
-For a complete view, use StreamSession to observe all accepted envelopes.
+For a complete view, use StreamSession — and call MacpStream.send_subscribe(session_id) right after opening, so the runtime replays accepted history (RFC-MACP-0006-A1) before switching to live broadcast.
+GrpcTransportAdapter does this automatically for agents built on the Participant framework.

 Client → Runtime interaction